Demonstration of Exponential Quantum Speedup with Constant-Depth Compiled Circuits for Simon's Problem: Conclusions

 \section{Conclusions}

 Demonstrating a quantum speedup that scales favorably with problem size is central to establishing the practical utility of quantum computers.
-Simon's problem, an early instance of the Abelian hidden subgroup problem and a conceptual precursor to Shor's factoring algorithm, provides a natural setting for this pursuit: it requires an exponential number of oracle queries classically yet only linear number of oracle queries on a noiseless quantum computer.
+Simon's problem, an early instance of the Abelian hidden subgroup problem and a conceptual precursor to Shor's factoring algorithm, provides a natural setting for this pursuit: it requires an exponential number of oracle queries classically yet only a linear number of oracle queries on a noiseless quantum computer.
 Thus, in the oracle-query model, Simon's problem exhibits a theoretical quantum speedup when the resources required to implement the oracle are not accounted for.

-A restricted-HW version of Simon's problem, in which the hidden bitstring is restricted by $\HW(b)\le w\le n$, was studied in Ref.~\cite{PhysRevX.15.021082}, where it was demonstrated that exponential quantum speedup is achievable on NISQ devices provided $w$ does not scale with $n$.
+A restricted-HW version of Simon's problem, in which the hidden bitstring is restricted by $\HW(b)\le w\le n$, was studied in Ref.~\cite{PhysRevX.15.021082}, where it was demonstrated that polylogarithmic scaling of $\NTS_Q$ in $N_w$, which corresponds to an exponential speedup in the $N_w$-based NTS metric used in that work, is achievable on NISQ devices when $w$ is fixed as $n$ grows.
 For fixed $w$, the classical lower bound scales as $n^{w/2}$; in the unrestricted case $w=n$, the classical query complexity is instead $\Omega(2^{n/2})$.

 In this work, we revisited this problem with a new circuit compilation scheme that achieves constant circuit depth.
 We performed Simon's algorithm experiments on the IBM Quantum platform and demonstrated that the $156$-qubit Boston device exhibits exponential quantum speedup over the Hamming-weight range for which we could reliably distinguish between poly and polylog scaling, while the $120$-qubit Miami device similarly exhibits exponential speedup at low-to-intermediate Hamming weights and polynomial speedup at higher Hamming weights.
-Moreover, for a certain range of problem sizes $n$, this speedup extends to the original Simon's problem with $w = n$ and is therefore not limited to the small-$w$ regime.
+Moreover, over the finite range of unrestricted-HW instances for which our NTS computation was feasible, the observed scaling advantage also appears for the original Simon problem with $w=n$, and is therefore not limited to the small-$w$ regime.
 The observed performance is consistent with the reduced depth and routing overhead of the new compiled-circuit construction, although comparisons with \cite{PhysRevX.15.021082} should be interpreted with some care because the present experiments were performed on newer hardware.

 These results significantly extend experimental demonstrations of algorithmic quantum speedup in the oracle model.
 In particular, relative to our previous work \cite{PhysRevX.15.021082}, the main advances are the broader Hamming-weight range over which exponential speedup is observed, the observation of polynomial speedup on Miami when exponential scaling is no longer favored, and the extension of the experiments to a regime where the original Simon problem \wSimon{n}{n} is recovered for the problem sizes studied.
 Over the problem sizes and Hamming-weight ranges studied here, we therefore observe either exponential or polynomial quantum speedup.
 More generally, our work adds to the experimental evidence from previous demonstrations \cite{pokharel2022demonstration,PhysRevX.15.021082} that algorithmic quantum speedup for structured, nontrivial oracle problems is becoming experimentally accessible on present-day superconducting hardware.
 Our constant-depth compilation scheme for Simon query circuits is also of independent interest and suggests that further hardware-aware depth reductions may be possible in other quantum algorithms, including beyond the oracle setting.